 Guilty pleas come with serious consequences.
 Even a plea to a simple marijuana charge (less than 1 oz.), can result in the loss of your license which can cost you more than a fine and court costs.
 Do not take this charge lightly.
 You could lose your job, your driving privileges, pay fines with hefty court costs, be required to perform community service, submit to drug and alcohol screens and be required to take probation with monthly reporting and probation fees and to make matters worse, you will have a record for the rest of your life.
 Many marijuana and drug charges can be reduced or negotiated.
 An excellent criminal defense attorney may get the evidence suppressed and ultimately dismissed if the search and seizure was unlawfully obtained.

 Did you know that there are options to prevent you from having a criminal record?
 As a former prosecutor, Lisa understands the prosecutor’s approach and knows how to counter the charges.
-Lisa will explain programs to you such as Pre-Trial Diversions, Conditional Discharges or First Offenders programs to preserve your record and protect your future.
+Lisa will explain programs to you such as Pre-Trial Diversion, Conditional Discharge or First Offender programs to preserve your record and protect your future.

 Contact our office now at 770-255-3701 or email us at firstname.lastname@example.org to set up an appointment.
 Our new address is: 315 Washington Ave NE Marietta, GA 30060